-The essential point can be well illustrated by an allegory.
-Imagine a crowded room in which everyone has \$200 in one-dollar bills in his pocket.
-Dobby, the mostly invisible house elf of Harry Potter fame, scurries about the room randomly picking a single bill from the pocket of one individual and inserting it immediately into the pocket of another.
-How much would one pay to avoid the risk of ending up a dollar short at the end of the day?
+Imagine a crowded room in which everyone has \$200 in one-dollar bills in his or her pocket.
+Dobby, an invisible elf, wanders about the room, randomly picking a single bill from the pocket of one individual and inserting it immediately into the pocket of another.1 How much would one pay to avoid the risk of ending up a dollar short at the end of the day?
 Not much.
 Even though a very speedy elf might redistribute hundreds of dollars, it is highly unlikely that any individual will end up much worse off in the end.
 Indeed, as a statistical matter, the most likely outcome is that one will end up precisely where one starts - with \$200.
 And it is almost impossible that one would end up more than a couple of dollars short or long.
 Thus, for an individual to pay even a dollar for elf insurance would likely cost more than the harm.
 Now suppose that a few folks in the room have two \$100 bills in their pockets.
 If the elf's practice is to lift a single bill at a time from any one individual, an individual with two \$100 bills would likely be worried enough to buy elf insurance.
 Although the odds remain even that one will end up even, the risk that one will lose \$100 or even \$200 is much greater.
 But there is a cheap and easy way to avoid the risk: An individual can protect himself by getting change and holding only singles.